-It is important that places are well connected, easy to navigate and easy to get around, especially via sustainable modes of transport in line with Policy 19 Sustainable Travel and Accessibility.
+- 40.5 It is important that places are well connected, easy to navigate and easy to get around, especially via sustainable modes of transport in line with Policy 19 Sustainable Travel and Accessibility.
 Legibility is the degree to which places can be easily understood.
-Visual links and landmarks can have a considerable role to play in improving legibility and aiding orientation.

-Public art can assist in improved legibility as well as improving the quality of public outdoor space.
+Visual links and landmarks can have a considerable role to play in improving legibility and aiding orientation. - 40.6 Public art can assist in improved legibility as well as improving the quality of public outdoor space.
 It also has a significant role to play in brightening and enlivening the environment and enhancing local distinctiveness.
-When correctly designed and sited, public art can also make a significant contribution to reducing crime and promoting community safety,

-The 'Secured by Design' award scheme focuses on crime prevention at the design, layout and construction stages of homes and commercial premises and promotes the use of security standards (www.securedbydesign.com).
+When correctly designed and sited, public art can also make a significant contribution to reducing crime and promoting community safety.
+Risks of crime to public art can include theft, deliberate damage and arson.
+Designs will need to take these risks into account and mitigate against them. - 40.7 The 'Secured by Design' award scheme focuses on crime prevention at the design, layout and construction stages of homes and commercial premises and promotes the use of security standards (www.securedbydesign.com).
 Redditch Borough Council and North Worcestershire Community Safety Partnership will publicise and promote developments that achieve Secured by Design Standards.
-This scheme or any relevant scheme at the time should be adhered to in order to encourage community safety and 'design out' vulnerability to crime.

-The presence of dust bins and recycling bins at the front of properties can detract from the character and visual appearance of properties and the general street-scene.
-For this reason the Borough Council requires that all development is designed with appropriate storage for such facilities.

-In order to meet the requirements of this policy, proposals should incorporate the guidance presented within the Supplementary Planning Documents such as 'Designing for Community Safety' and 'Encouraging Good Design'.

-Early consultation between developers and the Council is encouraged to ensure effective consideration of community safety issues during the design of the development.
+This scheme or any relevant scheme at the time should be adhered to in order to encourage community safety and 'design out' vulnerability to crime. - 40.8 The presence of dust bins and recycling bins at the front of properties can detract from the character and visual appearance of properties and the general street-scene.
+For this reason the Borough Council requires that all development is designed with appropriate storage for such facilities. - 40.9 In order to meet the requirements of this policy, proposals should incorporate the guidance presented within the Supplementary Planning Documents such as 'Designing for Community Safety' and 'Encouraging Good Design'. - 40.10 Early consultation between developers and the Council is encouraged to ensure effective consideration of community safety issues during the design of the development.